chenlinear/chenlinear.github.io/content/posts/20230406-Book-Review-Existential-Physics-A-Scientist's-Guide-to-Life's-Biggest-Questions.md

 First of all, Jean-Paul Sartre and Existentialism did not show up in the book.
 Just so you know.

 To be honest, I'm not quite interested in the topics she covered in the book.
 Well, I mean I am interested but not right away.
 These problems belong to the "important but not hurry" problems.
-What she talked about in the book, pseudoscience, is like what Jostein Gaarder talked about in the final chapters of [_Sophie's World_](https://en.wikipedia.org/wiki/Sophie%27s_World), which is about pseusophilosophy.
+What she talked about in the book, pseudoscience, is like what Jostein Gaarder talked about in the final chapters of [_Sophie's World_](https://en.wikipedia.org/wiki/Sophie%27s_World), which is about pseudo-philosophy.
 And to be honest, what is really fascinating to me in _Lost in Math_ is the level of detail, and that there's clearly tons of research done.
 Although I'm pretty sure she did tons of research on this one too.

 So the basic strategy in this book is something like this:

-1. You can derive complicated theories from foundamental theory.
+1. You can derive complicated theories from fundamental theory.
 It's just that the math is too difficult.
 You may refer to the example where we derive the principle of Thermodynamics and Statistical Mechanics.
 How the composition interacts with each other is where "emergence" begins.
 2. there's no free will, but I'm interested in the outcome of your thinking.
 She quoted from Ludwig Wittgenstein that "The freedom of the will consists in the fact that future actions cannot be known now."[^1] Which is from _Tractatus_, an early work of Wittgenstein, which he turned his back on in his later life.
-Not to say he turned his back on this specfic statement.
-I'm suprised she quoted from Wittgenstein, as well as she quoted from Louis C.K. in _Lost in Math_.
+Not to say he turned his back on this specific statement.
+I'm surprised she quoted from Wittgenstein, as well as she quoted from Louis C.K. in _Lost in Math_.

 Her ideas on these two subjects are consistent, so maybe they're more convincing?
 After all, I didn't do the thinking and research she's done.

-But to me, it's an avoidance rather than anwer:
+But to me, it's an avoidance rather than answer:

 1. We still have to think about the theory of complicated things, which is why we have emergence in the first place.
 2. We still have to think, which is why we don't want to believe in free will in the first place.